Surrogacy for Single Men: What to Know

 Choose a Surrogacy Agency

 Your agency becomes your core support throughout the journey.
-For single men, this choice carries extra weight – you need an agency with specific experience serving solo intended parents, not just couples, and a communication model that keeps you directly informed at every stage, without a partner to relay information.
+For single men, this choice carries extra weight — you need an agency with specific experience serving solo intended parents, not just couples, and a communication model that keeps you directly informed at every stage, without a partner to relay information.
+Before committing, review the right questions to ask any agency and know the red flags to watch for.

 Step 02